 Shoulder season rates and packages take effect at the Artisan Inn beginning October 1st.

-A number of activities and businesses begin to shut down for the season between the first weekend of October and Canadian Thanksgiving.
+A number of activities and businesses begin to shut down for the season between the first weekend of October and Canadian Thanksgiving(The 2nd Sunday of October).
 Despite this, there is still plenty to do during a visit to the area.
-Guests booked at the Artisan Inn during this time will receive a multi-day itinerary with detailed driving directions featuring places open for dining, activities still ongoing, locations of hiking trails and scenic spots to visit.
+Guests booked at the Artisan Inn during this time will receive a multi-day itinerary with detailed driving directions, featuring places open for dining, activities still ongoing, locations of hiking trails and scenic spots to visit.

 There are also businesses in Trinity that only run during the early part of October.
 Learn about these businesses and activities at the bottom of this page.

 ACTIVITIES & ATTRACTIONS OPEN DURING THE FULL MONTH OF OCTOBER

 These are activities you can partake in no matter what week in October you are visiting.
 Some may only be operating on certain days of the week or require advanced notice of your interest.
 We recommend you contact each business that interests you directly for additional information.

 The shoulder season means you will be sharing the trails with fewer fellow travellers.
 For more details on the below trails visit our Hiking section.